MicroEJ/docs/ApplicationDeveloperGuide/UI/MicroVG/vectorimage.rst

 Images that must be processed by the image generator tool are declared in ``*.vectorimages.list`` files.
 The file format is a standard Java properties file, each line representing a ``/`` separated resource path relative to the MicroEJ classpath root referring to a vector image file (e.g. ``.svg``, ``.xml``).
 The resource must be followed by a parameter (separated by a ``:``) which defines and/or describes the image output file format (raw format).

-Currently accepted format are :
+Currently accepted formats are :

 - ":VGF" : vglite compatible format with coordinates encoded as floating points.